pomsky-lang/website/content/docs/language-tour/ranges.md

 '0'* range '0'-'1024'
 ```

-If the number should have a certain length, with leading zeroes added when necessary, pomsky has a
+If the number should have a certain length, with leading zeroes added when necessary, Pomsky has a
 special syntax for this:

 ```pomsky